-A part of the Transamerica family of financial services and insurance companies, Transamerica Financial Advisors (TFA) is a fee-based financial advisor firm managing more than $1.3 billion in assets.
+A part of the Transamerica family of financial services and insurance companies, Transamerica Financial Advisors (TFA) is a fee-based financial advisory firm managing more than $2 billion in assets.
 The firm is a full-service financial advisor and is also a broker-dealer, meaning the firm can execute trades for clients.
-That keeps everything in house but also presents a potential conflict of interest, explained more fully below.
+That keeps everything in-house but also presents a potential conflict of interest, explained more fully below.

-With headquarters in St. Petersburg, Florida, TFA has 364 branches across the country, serving more than 54,000 individual clients, a small number of whom are classified as high-net-worth.
-Advisors at TFA offer a variety of services, including third-party money management, employee retirement services, wealth management and robo-advisory services.
+With headquarters in St. Petersburg, Florida, TFA has branches across the country, serving nearly 53,000 individual clients, a small number of whom are classified as high-net-worth.
+Advisors at TFA offer a variety of services, including third-party money management, employee retirement services and wealth management.

 Transamerica Financial Advisors Background

 Though TFA opened for business in 1984, it first registered with the SEC in 1991.
-It is owned directly by AUSA Holding, LLC, Commonwealth General Corporation and AEGON Asset Management Services Inc. Each of those are indirect, wholly-owned subsidiaries of the ultimate parent company, AEGON, which is publicly traded on the New York Stock Exchange.
+It is owned directly by AUSA Holding, LLC, Commonwealth General Corporation and AEGON Asset Management Services Inc. Each of these is an indirect, wholly-owned subsidiary of the ultimate parent company, AEGON, which is publicly traded on the New York Stock Exchange.

 TFA is part of Transamerica, a broader financial services and insurance company founded in 1928 and headquartered in Grand Rapids, Iowa.

 Transamerica Financial Advisors Client Types and Minimum Account Sizes